Motion sickness: Medication

-Three types of medications are useful: antimuscarinics such as scopolamine, H1 antihistamines such as dimenhydrinate, and amphetamines such as dexamphetamine.
+Three types of medications are sometimes prescribed to improve symptoms of motion sickness: antimuscarinics such as scopolamine, H1 antihistamines such as dimenhydrinate, and amphetamines such as dexamphetamine.
 Benefits are greater if used before the onset of symptoms or shortly after symptoms begin.
 Side effects, however, may limit the use of medications.
 A number of medications used for nausea such as ondansetron and metoclopramide are not effective in motion sickness.

+Scopolamine (antimuscarinic)

 Scopolamine is the most effective medication.
 Evidence is best for when it is used preventatively.
 It is available as a skin patch.
 Side effects may include blurry vision.

+Antihistamines

-Other effective first generation antihistamines include doxylamine, diphenhydramine, promethazine, meclizine, cyclizine, and cinnarizine.
+First generation H1 antihistamine medications are sometimes given to prevent or treat motion sickness.
+This class of medication is often effective at reducing the risk of getting motion sickness while in motion, however, the effectiveness of antihistamines at treating or stopping motion sickness once a person is already experiencing it has not been well studied.
+Effective first generation antihistamines include doxylamine, diphenhydramine, promethazine, meclizine, cyclizine, and cinnarizine.
 In pregnancy meclizine, dimenhydrinate and doxylamine are generally felt to be safe.
 Side effects include sleepiness.
 Second generation antihistamines have not been found to be useful.

+Some, but not all, antihistamines used for motion sickness are also antimuscarinics.

+Amphetamines

-Dextroamphetamine may be used together with an antihistamine or an antimuscarinic.
+Dextroamphetamine may be used together with an antihistamine or an antimuscarinic with synergistic effects.
 Concerns include their addictive potential.

 Those involved in high-risk activities, such as SCUBA diving, should evaluate the risks versus the benefits of medications.
 Promethazine combined with ephedrine to counteract the sedation is known as "the Coast Guard cocktail".